Blog-Reference and Blog-Reference on Sep 17

-Keynes has to be credited for realizing that the economics of Jevons/Walras/Menger/ Marshall was false at its core and that nothing less than a paradigm shift was needed: “The [neo-]classical theorists resemble Euclidean geometers in a non-Euclidean world who, discovering that in experience straight lines apparently parallel often meet, rebuke the lines for not keeping straight ― as the only remedy for the unfortunate collisions which are occurring.
+Keynes has to be credited for realizing that the economics of Jevons/Walras/Menger/ Marshall was false at its core and that nothing less than a Paradigm Shift was needed: “The [neo-]classical theorists resemble Euclidean geometers in a non-Euclidean world who, discovering that in experience straight lines apparently parallel often meet, rebuke the lines for not keeping straight ― as the only remedy for the unfortunate collisions which are occurring.
 Yet, in truth, there is no remedy except to throw over the axiom of parallels and to work out a non-Euclidean geometry.
 Something similar is required to-day in economics.”

-After Keynes, every economist who does not see the necessity of a paradigm shift is a scientifically incompetent moron.
+After Keynes, every economist who does not see the necessity of a Paradigm Shift is a scientifically incompetent moron.
 There are NO excuses.

 Keynes, though, messed up the shift from microfoundations to macrofoundations.
 His methodological blunder can be exactly located in the GT: “Income = value of output = consumption + investment.
 Saving = income − consumption.
 Therefore saving = investment.” (p.
 63)

 Both the DSGEers and the Keynesians have until this very day NO idea of the fundamental concepts of economics, viz. profit and income.
-By consequence, both proto-scientific sects get the intertemporal relationship between income, consumption, saving, and profit badly wrong.#4 Needless to emphasize that neither Joseph Stiglitz nor Lars Syll nor other pseudo-thinkers came since Keynes one millimeter closer to the correct macroeconomic relationships.#5
+Thus, both proto-scientific sects get the intertemporal relationship between income, consumption, saving, and profit badly wrong.#4 Needless to emphasize that neither Joseph Stiglitz nor Lars Syll nor other pseudo-thinkers came since Keynes one millimeter closer to the correct macroeconomic relationships.#5

 #1 For details see cross-references Keynesianism

-#2 Where economics went wrong
+#2 Where economics went wrong (I)

 #3 How Keynes got macro wrong and Allais got it right